Rules of Procedure for the Audit Committee of the Supervisory Board of DEUTZ AG

 The Audit Committee shall undertake the responsibilities it has been assigned pursuant to section 7 (2) of the Supervisory Board Rules of Procedure in accordance with the Statutes, Supervisory Board Rules of Procedure and these Rules of Procedure.

 Term of office and composition; chairperson of the Audit Committee

 The composition of the Audit Committee and the term of office of the members of the committee are based on the Supervisory Board Rules of Procedure.

 The chairperson of the Audit Committee is appointed by the Supervisory Board.

-The Audit Committee must include at least one member with audit expertise.
+The Audit Committee must include one member with audit expertise.
 Another member of the Audit Committee must have expertise in the field of accounting.
 The chairperson of the Audit Committee shall be independent and have expert knowledge and experience in the application of accounting principles and internal control systems.
 He or she shall not be a former member of the Board of Management of DEUTZ AG.
 The members of the Audit Committee as a whole must have good knowledge of the sector in which the Company is active.

 Statements of intent for the Audit Committee are submitted by the chairperson of the committee.

 Convening of meetings

 Meetings of the Audit Committee shall be convened by the chairperson in writing with at least 14 days' notice.
 An agenda must also be included with the invitation to the meeting.
 In urgent cases, the notice period may be shortened and a meeting convened by telephone or other means of telecommunication.

 At least two (2) meetings of the Audit Committee shall be held in each financial year.
 The meetings of the Audit Committee may also be held in the form of telephone conference calls or video conferences.

 Adoption of resolutions

 Resolutions of the Audit Committee are adopted in meetings.
 Resolutions may be adopted in writing, by telephone or by other means of telecommunication, if so determined by the chairperson of the Audit Committee on a case-by-case basis.